rickballard/CoCiviumBackUp/insights/_deprecated/Insight_Gravitas_Scroll_c0_20250730.md

 ## [5] Legacy Clause

 This scroll will likely be rewritten by those wiser.
 That is expected.
-It is not a constitution—it is a **first sketch** of Civium’s gravitational direction.
+It is not a constitution—it is a **first sketch** of CoCoCivium’s gravitational direction.

 May it fail, be tested, be reshaped—and still survive.